lab-antwerp-1/group-2/aviv.md

 ## hello friends

-my name is aviv and i am a teacher and artist from :israel:/:canada:
+my name is aviv and i am a teacher and creator from :israel:/:canada:

 > nice to meet you!